Trauma-Informed Practice and Creating Safe Spaces

 To begin fostering this culture in your classroom, you can focus on four strategies identified by Physical and Health Education Canada:

 - Learn and teach about trauma and strategies to cope with trauma.

 - Create a welcoming environment and form personal relationships with your learners.

 - Provide your learners with choices and opportunities for collaboration, especially when identifying necessary supports.

 - Use strength-based and capacity-building approaches.

-The research paper ““Ask me about trauma and I will show you how we are trauma-informed”: A Study on the Shift Toward Trauma-Informed Practices in Schools” prepared with the Ontario Federation of Indigenous Friendship Centres gives you an idea of what is needed to make sure you are creating a welcoming environment for the Indigenous youth in your classes.
+The research paper “Ask me about trauma and I will show you how we are trauma-informed”: A Study on the Shift Toward Trauma-Informed Practices in Schools” prepared with the Ontario Federation of Indigenous Friendship Centres gives you an idea of what you need to create a welcoming environment for Indigenous youth in your classes.

-Use strength-based and capacity-building approaches
+Use strength-based and capacity-building approaches.